-NZ company must pay Facebook $811K in fake 'likes' case
+NZ company must pay Facebook $800K in fake 'likes' case

 A trial will shortly begin with the same measure on Facebook itself.

 The move has been pitched as a measure to relieve social pressure, but it also robs social media marketers and influencers of a key measure of their power.
+As such, cynics see it as a move to bolster Facebook's profit.

 For Facebook, safeguarding its social network remains one of its most fundamental challenges: The very features that allow users to share posts and photos freely or take advantage of third-party apps can easily become vectors for fraud, misinformation and privacy abuses, putting people in jeopardy - and earning the scorn of regulators.